c-ong/xfly/README.md

 ```smartyconfig
 Ngingx OR Apache
 ```
-* Zepto or jQuery lib are required
+* Zepto lib are required

 **2: Define the page model**